monooso/news.singlestory.app/README.md

 This is where Single Story comes in.

-Every day, or every week (it's up to you), Single Story emails you the most-popular article from BBC News.
+Every day, or every week (it's up to you), Single Story emails you the most-popular article from your preferred news source.

 That's it, a single story.